yune-lilias/Datathon/README.md

 3. Normal cnn/rnn works well if we just train on node features, but it fails to make use of edges information.
 For this reason we use graph neural network in (py)torch-geometry.
 Our neural network consists two parts: one "encoder" to embed nodes, and one "decoder" to calculate "scores" between each pair of nodes.
 In encoder, we use two different GNN network: one graph attention network and one graph convolution network, connected by a tanh activation layer.
 4. After reading testing node pair, our program will search the corresponding scores from score matrix, and let positive score to be "likely to have a edge" while negative score means the opposite.
 5. To make it easier to use, we also build a GUI with edge prediction and node recommendation (print k nodes with highest score) based on user input node numbers and integer k, and some of necessary data is stored locally upon the first used.
-6. We also tried the HTML web site to make the interface more comfortable, but still need improvement in the future.
+6. We also tried the HTML web site to make the interface with another style which we can make improvement in the future.

 ## Challenges we ran into
 1. It's hard for us to build a gnn, which all of us have nearly no experience and knowledge about it.